 The conversation will be moderated by Jalane Schmidt, Director of the Memory Project and Associate Professor of Religious Studies., author of Cachita’s Streets: The Virgin of Charity, Race, and Revolution in Cuba.
-A light lunch will be served starting at 11:45, and books will be available for purchase and signing by Ferrer.

 Ada Ferrer is Julius Silver Professor of History and Latin American and Caribbean Studies at New York University.
 She holds an AB in English from Vassar College, an MA in History from the University of Texas at Austin, and a PhD in History from the University of Michigan (Ann Arbor).
 She is a specialist in the history of Cuba, the Caribbean, and Latin America, as well as on the comparative and transnational histories of slavery, freedom, and revolution.